Alberu/utils/README.md

 ## Credits

-This project was based on the [React.JS Full Course by James McArthur](https://smoljames.com/roadmap)
+This project was inspired by the projects built on the [React.JS Full Course by James McArthur](https://smoljames.com/roadmap)